rajimuth/School_District_Analysis/README.md

 <img width="619" alt="image" src="https://user-images.githubusercontent.com/94877067/150463221-1d4e49f6-a01f-4d67-868c-d3ba523bdb1b.png">

 Result was as shown below:

 <img width="379" alt="image" src="https://user-images.githubusercontent.com/94877067/150463302-facfe56c-9a06-4a6a-85c6-b34fc2531c2d.png">

- The updates data frame was then used for further analysis to see if this change made affects the result of the analysis.
+ The updated data frame was then used for further analysis to see if this change made affects the result of the analysis.

 ### District Summary Analysis